Media scion James Murdoch quits News Corp board - France 24

 News Corp owns the Wall Street Journal, the New York Post, The Times and the Sun newspapers among others, but not Rupert Murdoch's Fox News network.

-James Murdoch's decision reinforces his disengagement from the family media empire, which grew from a newspaper group in Australia.
+James Murdoch's decision hastens his disengagement from the family media empire, which grew from a newspaper group in Australia.

 In January, he denounced the climate change skepticism of some Murdoch media, citing coverage of the fires which devastated large parts of Australia.